ILIAS-eLearning/ILIAS/docs/documentation/accessibility.md

 ### Guideline Seizures
 Reference: WCAG 2.1 > 2.3 / EN 301 549 > 9.2.3
+Target group: creator of content
-Do not design content in a way that is known to cause seizures.
+One MUST not design content in a way that is known to cause seizures.

 #### Success Criterion Three Flashes or Below Threshold
 Reference: WCAG 2.1 > 2.3.1 Level A / EN 301 549 > 9.2.3.1
+Target group: creator of content
-Web pages do not contain anything that flashes more than three times in any one second period, or the flash is below the general flash nd red flash thresholds.
+Web pages MUST not contain anything that flashes more than three times in any one second period, or the flash is below the general flash nd red flash thresholds.
-Reference: WCAG 2.1 > 2.3.1 Level A / EN 301 549 > 9.2.3.1

 ### Guideline Navigable
 Reference: WCAG 2.1 > 2.4 / EN 301 549 > 9.2.4
+Target group: developer
-Provide ways to help users navigate, find content, and determine where they are.
+One MUST provide ways to help users navigate, find content, and determine where they are.

 #### Success Criterion Bypass Blocks
 Reference: WCAG 2.1 > 2.4.1 Level A / EN 301 549 > 9.2.4.1
+Target group: developer
-A mechanism is available to bypass blocks of content that are repeated on multiple Web pages.
+A mechanism MUST be available to bypass blocks of content that are repeated on multiple Web pages.

 #### Success Criterion Page Titled
 Reference: WCAG 2.1 > 2.4.2 Level A  / EN 301 549 > 9.2.4.2
+Target group: developer
-Web pages have titles that describe topic or purpose.
+Web pages MUST have titles that describe topic or purpose.

 #### Success Criterion Focus Order
 Reference: WCAG 2.1 > 2.4.3 Level A  / EN 301 549 > 9.2.4.3
+Target group: developer
-If a Web page can be navigated sequentially and the navigation sequences affect meaning or operation, focusable components receive focus in an order that preserves meaning and operability.
+If a Web page can be navigated sequentially and the navigation sequences affect meaning or operation, focusable components MUST receive focus in an order that preserves meaning and operability.

 #### Success Criterion Link Purpose (In Context)
+Reference: WCAG 2.1 > 2.4.4 Level A  / EN 301 549 > 9.2.4.4
+Target group: creator of content, developer
-The purpose of each link can be determined from the link text alone or from the link text together with its programmatically determined link context, except where the purpose of the link would be ambiguous to users in general.
+One MUST be able to determine the purpose of each link from the link text alone or from the link text together with its programmatically determined link context, except where the purpose of the link would be ambiguous to users in general.

 #### Success Criterion Multiple Ways
 Reference: WCAG 2.1 > 2.4.5 Level AA / EN 301 549 > 9.2.4.5
+Target group: developer
-More than one way is available to locate a Web page within a set of Web pages except where the Web Page is the result of, or a step in, a process.
+More than one way MUST be available to locate a Web page within a set of Web pages except where the Web Page is the result of, or a step in, a process.

 #### Success Criterion Headings and Labels
 Reference: WCAG 2.1 > 2.4.6 Level AA / EN 301 549 > 9.2.4.6
+Target group: creator of content, developer
-Headings and labels describe topic or purpose.
+Headings and labels MUST describe topic or purpose.

 #### Success Criterion Focus Visible
 Reference: WCAG 2.1 > 2.4.7 Level AA  / EN 301 549 > 9.2.4.7
+Target group: developer
-Any keyboard operable user interface has a mode of operation where the keyboard focus indicator is visible.
+Any keyboard operable user interface MUST have a mode of operation where the keyboard focus indicator is visible.

 ### Guideline Modalities
 Reference: WCAG 2.1 > 2.5 / EN 301 549 > 9.2.5
+Target group: developer
-Make it easier for users to operate functionality through various inputs beyond keyboard.
+One SHOULD make it easier for users to operate functionality through various inputs beyond keyboard.

 #### Success Criterion Pointer Gestures
 Reference: WCAG 2.1 > 2.5.1 Level A / EN 301 549 > 9.2.5.1
+Target group: developer
-All functionality that uses multipoint or path-based gestures for operation can be operated with a single pointer without a path-based gesture, unless a multipoint or path-based gesture is essential.
+All functionality that uses multipoint or path-based gestures for operation MUST be able to be operated with a single pointer without a path-based gesture, unless a multipoint or path-based gesture is essential.
 This requirement applies to web content that interprets pointer actions (i.e. this does not apply to actions that are required to operate the user agent or assistive technology).

 #### Success Criterion Pointer Cancellation
 Reference: WCAG 2.1 > 2.5.2 Level A / EN 301 549 > 9.2.5.2
+Target group: developer
-For functionality that can be operated using a single pointer, at least one of the following is true:
+For functionality that can be operated using a single pointer, at least one of the following MUST be true:

 - **No Down-Event**: The down-event of the pointer is not used to execute any part of the function;